moveit/moveit2_tutorials/doc/persistent_scenes_and_states/persistent_scenes_and_states.rst

 After that, a dialogue box will appear and ask you whether you'd like to erase all current states and scenes in RViz (not in the database, the persistent data is not affected by that).
+As you just started RViz, you can safely select "yes".

 Saving/Loading scenes and states
 --------------------------------